Sheerpower Logo

 • This form of VIEW creates a read-only view except for overlay operations (LSET, OVERLAY()), which modify the corresponding characters in base_var$.

-It also treats delimited regions of a string as live fields.
+It treats delimited regions of a string as live fields.
 Whenever the base string changes, the view re-locates its delimited region the next time the view variable is referenced (or becomes an empty string if the delimiters are not present).
 Because the view points directly into the base string, overlaying the view updates the underlying text without copying or rebuilding the string.

 • If base_var$ is reassigned to a new value, the view will re-evaluate its delimiters the next time the view variable is referenced.
 This ensures the view always corresponds to the current value of base_var$.